leighmacdonald/mika/README.md

     > Loading torrents...
 3819
     hacker@nsa:$ ./mika

+We also need to generate SSL keys for the API listener as follows:

+    hacker@nsa:$ ./manage.py genkey
+    > Generating new keys...
+    Generating a 1024 bit RSA private key
+    ...

 ### Compiling

 If building a binary from source you will need a Go 1.4+ SDK installed.